How To Discipline A Cat (Without Losing Your Mind!)

 Cats don’t respond well to physical punishment because they don’t associate the punishment with their bad behavior.
 If you use physical force when your cat does something wrong, he probably won’t understand why you’re hurting him.
 Instead, he’ll assume you can’t be trusted and that you could turn on him at any moment.

 If your cat or kitten misbehaves, simply ignore him for a little while and then provide him with attention and affection after he’s learned his lesson.
-Intimidating your cat physically will only serve to make him neurotic, fearful, and potentially aggressive.
+Intimidating your cat physically will likely only serve to make him neurotic, fearful, and potentially aggressive.
 The once sweet kitty who used to love sitting in your lap may actually become so afraid of you that he no longer seeks your attention.
 He may become shy and depressed, as well as uncertain of all humans because he may not know whom to trust anymore.
+You definitely don’t want that to happen!

 Rather than using physical force, you can use vocal intonations to get your cat to understand that he’s doing something wrong.
-You can say things like “No!” or “Stop it!” in a loud and firm voice, but only raise your voice when necessary.
-Another option could be to clap your hands, as the irritating sound may cause a cat to stop misbehaving.
+You can say things like “no” or “stop it” in a firm voice.
+Another option might be to clap your hands, as the irritating sound may cause a cat to stop misbehaving and it might help redirect his attention.

 Related: 5 Helpful Cat Training Tips To Control Your Frisky Feline